-- At this point, if your WordPress is not the Network site, your site should be set the maximum upload size as you want now.
+- At this point, if your WordPress is not the Network site, your site should be set to the maximum upload size you want now.

 How to set the maximum upload size in the Network setting in WordPress

-- After PHP setting in WHM, we gonna set the PHP setting in Multisite WordPress Network
+- After the PHP setting in WHM, we gonna set the PHP setting in Multisite WordPress Network

 - Login as super admin so that you can access the network setting